rattlesyylz/RandomCoding/README.md

 • Used Gillespie algorithm to generate stochastic trajectories of transmitter populations
 • Analyzed the statistical properties of the transmitter populations
 • Used information theory and stochastic thermodynamics to analyze information encoding and energetics of the transmitter dynamics

+high_performance_scientific_computing.py
+One project result from High-Performance Scientific Computing class.
+Introduction to hardware, software, and programming for large-scale scientific computing.
+Overview of multicore, cluster, and supercomputer architectures; procedure and object oriented languages; parallel computing paradigms and languages; graphics and visualization of large data sets; validation and verification; and scientific software development.

+social_media_ml_models.py
+Collected data from Twitter and performed random feature analysis.